indeedeng/FOSS-Contributor-Fund/README.md

 ## Who Can Vote On A Distribution?

-Anyone who makes an open source contribution in a calendar month can cast a vote to determine where the funds should go for that month’s voting cycle.
-That is, if you make an open source contribution during the month of July, you get to vote on where the July funds should go.
+A FOSS Contributor Fund runs for one year.
+At the beginning of the year, you define the total amount your organization will donate to open source projects.
+At Indeed, we run the fund quarterly, awarding three grants per quarter.
+The elected project receives 1/12th of the year’s total fund.
+Anyone in the organization who makes an open source contribution in the same quarter as the election can vote.

 ## What Counts As An Open Source Contribution?